KC Pet Project 5K

 Kansas City, MO

 Join KC Pet Project this June to compete in the KC Pet Project 5K!
-The race will take place in historic Swope Park.
+The race will take place in historic Swope Park, ending at our beautiful shelter!
 All registrants will receive a race bib and commemorative race medal.
-Registrants will also have the opportunity to add on a commemorative t-shirt in their registration for … MORE
+Registrants will also have the opportunity to bring their dog for … MORE

 Find Nearby Lodging (hotel, rental, etc.):